 Student Senate is the student governing body of the campus, which acts in an advisory capacity and represents students in the College planning and decision-making process.
 The president of the Student Senate is a non-voting participant of the SCC Board of Governors.
 The student Board member helps present student issues and enables positive communication among the students, the administration and the BOG.
 If you would like more information on Student Senate, contact the Student Life Coordinator on your campus.

 Residence Hall Assistants

-Resident Assistants are live-in positions (in student housing) designed for exceptionally mature students who have the interest, skills and time necessary to perform assigned duties and assist in the development of the SCC Residence Life program.
-Resident Assistants are presented with unique opportunities for personal development and are trained in the areas of peer advising and referral, leadership, interpersonal communication, programming, team-building, community development, and administration.
+Resident Assistants are live-in positions (in student housing) designed for exceptionally mature students who have the interest, skills, and time necessary to perform assigned duties and assist in the development of the SCC Residence Life program.
+Resident Assistants are presented with unique opportunities for personal development and are trained in the areas of peer advising and referral, leadership, interpersonal communication, programming, team-building, community development, and resident safety.
 If you would like more information on becoming a Resident Assistant, contact your campus Residence Life Office.

 Campus Information, Services & Resources